 Chat Pile weaponize these kinds of sentiments, turning anguish and anxiety into kinetic energy.
 It never ceases to sound elemental, but it does change shape and texture more often as the band expands its sonic terrain to go along with the subject matter.
 Mixed this time by Uniform’s Ben Greenberg, the music of Cool World is harsh and clattering but also tinged with a faint glow.
 Every drumbeat from Cap’n Ron connects with the force of someone dropping free weights at the gym.
 Bassist Stin and guitarist Luther Manhole match him blow for blow in the depths of the sonic pit.
 Implausibly, some of these heaving mounds of sound even approach anthem status thanks to the band’s command of dynamics and strategic bursts of beauty within the carnage.

 Chat Pile are categorized as metal on streaming services, which is hilarious.
 Some songs like “I Am Dog Now” do lurch around like Clutch or Pantera, but more often the parallel is a band like Metz, whose pummeling post-hardcore is laced with subtle echoes of harmony.
 “Shame” is basically coldwave on creatine, Chat Pile’s racket cohering into a swift, aerodynamic current only briefly interrupted by a ghoulish death-metal breakdown.
-Sometimes they even get funky; the groove on “Frownland” approaches hip-hop, like Beck’s Midnite Vultures after and the piercing, percussive guitar in “Tape” is like dissonant Nile Rodgers.
+Sometimes they even get funky; the groove on “Frownland” approaches hip-hop, like Beck’s Midnite Vultures after an extinction level event, and the piercing, percussive guitar in “Tape” is like dissonant Nile Rodgers.
 But in keeping with Chat Pile’s worldview, none of these gestures toward fun ever obscures the atrocity that prevails all around.

 On “Tape,” Busch sketches out a profile of someone surveying the unspeakable caught on video.
 “It was the worst I ever saw,” he declares — another moment where you’re left to wonder about the details he’s keeping to himself.
 Such is the role he plays in this band: processing the revolting, dismaying realities most people would rather ignore, like one of those Facebook content moderators scarred for life by all the disturbing content they’ve been privy to.
 “I guess someone had to see,” he later concedes.
 “Someone had to be horrified by what they had done.”